Supporting Embedded Content

 window.parent.postMessage("...", '*')

 This will send the first argumentIn a real browser, you can also pass data that is not a string, such as numbers and objects.
-It works via a serialization algorithm called structured cloning, which converts most JavaScript objects (though not, for example, DOM nodes) to a sequence of bytes that the receiver frame can convert back into a JavaScript object.
+This works via a serialization algorithm called structured cloning, which converts most JavaScript objects (though not, for example, DOM nodes) to a sequence of bytes that the receiver frame can convert back into a JavaScript object.
 DukPy doesn’t support structured cloning natively for objects, so our browser won’t support this either. to the parent frame, which can receive the message by handling the message event on its Window object:

 window.addEventListener("message", function(e) {